Timon-R/OSEMBN/README.md

 This scenario includes interconnector technologies to non-Nordic countries, just like the original OSeMBE model.
 However, each interconnector, such as DKELDEPH2 (Denmark to Germany), has been split into two technologies ending with IH2 for imports into the Nordic country and EH2 for exports from the Nordic country.
 This was necessary because the annual activity limit used as a constraint doesn't distinguish between modes.
 The TotalTechnologyAnnualActivityUpperLimit and -LowerLimit were used to set the imports and exports to non-Nordic countries to the results from the OSeMBE WP1_NetZero scenario.
 However, it should be noted that this constraint neglects the temporal resolutions smaller than one year.
 This means that imports and exports take place in different time slices.
 However, the annual values are then the same and this difference is minor.

 3. **Nordic:**
-This model includes additional hydrogen technologies (more information on this will be added later).
+This model includes additional hydrogen technologies (detailed values are in the excel sheet and in the thesis report).
 It has the same emissions penalty for CO2 as the OSeMBE model, leading to negative emissions from 2030, exploiting biomass CCS technology, which has a high carbon capture efficiency of 70-80%.

 4. **Nordic_co2_limit:**
 The CO2 emissions penalty has been removed and replaced with an emissions cap that linearly reduces emissions from the base year (2015) to 0 in 2050.
 Between 2050 and 2060, it stays at 0.